d0tTino/DeepThought-ReThought/docs/development_tasks.md

 ## Documentation
 - [x] Convert information from the old `.docx` progress report to Markdown.
-- [ ] Record any environment-specific steps in `docs/setup_log.md`.
+- [x] Record any environment-specific steps in `docs/setup_log.md`.

 Remaining tasks include implementing bullying detection, sentiment trend tracking, and honoring `do_not_mock` flags.
-Environment-specific steps should also be added to `docs/setup_log.md`.

 For additional context on the Discord bot development phases, see [Discord Bot Phase Report](discord_bot_phase_report.md).